juanhenao21/hack_rank/README.md

-# Hacker rank and me
+# Hacker rank, Python and me

 Solution of the problems set in [Hacker rank](https://www.hackerrank.com).
 This implementations are an exercise for me to better understand and apply Python to solve problems in general.